What are Facebook Groups you ask? There are a few things that a beginner should know about using Facebook Groups and the most important there are:

 The Video Games Groups let’s players find themselves, through the Discussion Window.
 And let’s the admin to choose games of the group through the Group Setting window.
 See below:

 ATTENTION!
 If your group is under the, let’s say, Video Games type and you’ve chosen at least 1 game, you can’t change the group’s type unless you delete the game!
-I tested this writing this article.
+I tested this while writing this article.

 The third special group is the Social Learning Group, where the admin can choose where should the Landing Page Tab direct you: to the Discussion or to Units.
 See below: